sarkarlab/MVsim/README.md

 - Undefined function error:
   - Check for all the required MATLAB packages
-  -Check for MATLAB version
+  - Check for MATLAB version
-  -Add the Diff_Equations folder to the path
+  - Add the Diff_Equations folder to the path
 - Missing images: add the image
   - Add State_images folder to the path